‘We tried various positions - round the back, up against a wall . . but the bottom of the garden was the only place for a really good shed’

 Not every shed can inspire the kind of infatuation that C.T.
 Grey so eloquently captures in Fifty Sheds of Grey.
 To be worthy of that kind of intense devotion, a shed must be built of solid, sustainably grown wood and available in designs to suit any predilection, no matter how strange or unusual.

-Anchor Timber Buildings, near Glenrothes, Scotland manufactures wooden sheds, summerhouses, workshops and garages in more than 65 basic styles, each available in sizes and with options to suit customers’ needs, whatever they may be.
+Anchor Timber Buildings, in Glenrothes, Scotland manufactures wooden sheds, summerhouses, workshops and garages in more than 65 basic styles, each available in sizes and with options to suit customers’ needs, whatever they may be.
 For those with truly exotic tastes, unusually shaped gardens or existing foundations, Anchor Timber Buildings can design and manufacture a bespoke shed or workshop of any size and shape.
 If you happen to live in central Scotland, then delivery and installation are included in the price.
 Visit their website or explore their indoor emporium of over 100 sheds and other timber outbuildings.

 When you’re ready to take the plunge and become the owner of a beautiful shed, choose a shed that has the potential to inspire true passion.